hjwdzh/TextureNet/data/Readme.md

 # Data Preparation
 ## Guidance
 Before doing these steps, make sure to run everything in screen/tmux mode since they takes a long time.
-Additionally, it will consume a lot of disc space (roughly 6~8 TB).
+Additionally, it will consume a lot of disc space (roughly 4 TB).
 Also, please run it on a multicore CPU.
 It may take more than one day to process all data with a 40-core CPU.
-If you don't wish to process data by your own, please use our processed dataset from [**this link**](http://download.cs.stanford.edu/orion/texturenet/scannet-chunks.zip) (roughly 2 TB).
+If you don't wish to process data by your own, please use our processed dataset from [**this link**](http://download.cs.stanford.edu/orion/texturenet/scannet-chunks.zip) (roughly 600 GB).
 After finish the data processing, please refer to [**src**](https://github.com/hjwdzh/TextureNet/raw/master/evaluate/) directory for training and testing.

 ## Download and Split Data
 Download Scannet to the your preferred data folder (called DATASET here) by